z9er/CyberpunkTHING/Wabbajack/Readme.md

 &#10240;

-#### More immersive, more realistic.
-A bullet's a bullet, and Night City is full of hardened gangoons with hair triggers and bad attitudes.
+Night City is full of hardened gangoons with hair triggers and bad attitudes.
 But they've never run into anything like you.

 &#10240;

-#### More than just a collection of other modders' amazing work, we are actively developing new mods to add gameplay elements that support our vision.
-We provide a fully preconfigured and easy to use modded experience; it just works, plug n' play.
+The future of modding is here.
+You shouldn't need a degree from Arasaka Academy just to be able to enjoy Cyberpunk 2077 with mods.
+We provide not one, but two fully tailored and preconfigured modded experiences crafted from the best mods our team and the community at large have to offer.

 &#10240;